TheRustifyer/FlutterPractices/dicee_app/README.md

 A new Flutter practice project, creating sensitive buttons which randomice on-touch actions in order to see dicee change!

-## What you will create
+## What you will create?

-We’re going to make a Las Vegas dice app.
+We’re going to make a Las Vegas dicee app.
 You can make the die roll at the press of a button.
 With this app in your pocket, you’ll be able to settle any score on the go!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/dicee-demo.gif)